tiskayaozgur/Python-Projects/README.md

   About Hash GUI:
-    I built an application that generates the hash value of a string entered. ı used hmac module for converting str to hash.
+    I built an application that generates the hash value of a string entered. ı used hashlib module for converting str to hash.